One of the biggest conferences in the direct selling industry concluded last week and Transpay was excited to be apart of it.

 - Slow Adoption in Innovation

 When new innovations are brought to light, some may not be as quick to adopt these changes.
-One example is the direct-to-bank payout method, which is often compared to other payout methods like e-wallets, wire transfers, and prepaid cards.
-Because direct-to-bank payouts have only started to become widely known over the past decade, some companies may not be aware that this method can often be more cost-effective for their business and deliver a better experience for their payout recipients.
+One example is the local bank transfer method, which is often compared to other payout methods like e-wallets, wire transfers, and prepaid cards.
+Because local bank transfers have only started to become widely known over the past decade, some companies may not be aware that this method can often be more cost-effective for their business and deliver a better experience for their payout recipients.

 Overall, the 2018 Annual DSA Meeting was a great opportunity to connect with potential clients, as well as innovators and industry leaders who are helping to shape the future of payments.